Google acquires AI customer service startup Onward

 Blink and you might have missed Google’s acquisition this morning.
 The search giant bought Onward, a customer service automation startup, for an undisclosed sum.
 Cofounders Rémi Cossart and Pramod Thammaiah will join Google, along with a few employees.

-To date, Onward had raised $120 million in private funding in two rounds.
+To date, Onward had raised $120,000 in private funding in two rounds.

 “We started Onward with the mission of allowing computers to participate in natural, human conversations,” the Onward team wrote in a message posted to the company’s website.
 “With Google, we’ll be able to expand the reach of the technologies that power Onward.
 These core technologies are what got us excited in the first place, and we are excited to bring them to Google.”